-The Year 7 Camp is a very valuable experience for the students as it continues the pastoral theme and provides the opportunity for a focus on Outdoor Education, the celebration of a Liturgy, and a retreat experience.
-The camp endeavours to use the outdoor environment as a place of learning and developing many skills which would not normally be possible in the school environment.
+The Year 7 Camp is a very valuable experience that continues the pastoral theme and provides the opportunity for students to make connections with their peers.
+The camp endeavours to use the outdoor environment as a place of learning and providing opportunities which would not normally be possible in the school environment.

-The Year 7 Camp will take place at Alexandra Headland from Monday 28 February to Wednesday 2 March.
-Information about the camp will be made available early in 2022.
+The Year 7 Camp will take place at Alexandra Headland from Monday 27 February to Wednesday 1 March.
+Information about the camp will be made available early in 2023.
 All students are expected to attend and participate in camp activities.
 The cost of this camp is included in the College fees.